markjivko/kronup-php/docs/Api/TasksApi.md

 ## `delete()`

-> Delete task

-Delete a task from a value item
+> Tasks Delete a task from a value item

 {: .new-title }
 > #️⃣ Execute example in terminal